mayadata-io/oep-e2e/testplan/docs/director/openebs-provisioning/TCID-DIR-OP-INSTALL-OPENEBS-CP-ON-SPECIFIC-NODE.md

 ### Expected output

-- Director should be able to install openebs .
+- Director should be able to install openebs control plane components in particular node.